bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-09-peter-greenaway-in-conversation.md

 _The Baby of Mâcon_ (1993) draws on a play performed in Italy in 1659 and focuses on the slippery relation between theatrical illusion and ‘reality’ within the performance of a play, exploring the complex role of ritual (and cinema), in Greenaway’s terms, as both ‘paradoxical and dangerous’, an opportunity for critical reflection or an instrument of deceit and manipulation.
 In creating
 _The_ _Pillow Book_ (1995) Greenaway follows another trajectory, pursuing connections between writing and the body: the body of thought, the body of writing, and the body as writing.
 Working with a thousand year-old diary,  _The Pillow Book of Sei Shonagan_, he reshapes the text to address his primary aesthetic and philosophical concerns.
 As both this allegory and Prospero’s Books suggest, Greenaway is wrestling with relations between word and image: Japanese calligraphy provides him, as it did earlier for Sergei Eisenstein, with a rethinking of the separation of the body and the text.
 The film is a cornucopia of images and allusions: Greenaway explores within the film and in the form of the film the creation of new languages, generating different visual effects with framing, multiple screen images, letter-boxing, overlaid texts, writing superimposed on visual images as well as writings on the body of the actors.

 Consistent with his exploration of media and language, Greenaway’s later films – _8½ Women_, _Death of a Composer_ (both 1999), _The Man in the Bath_ (2001) and _Tulse Luper’s Suitcase_ (2003) ­– rely on new media, particularly CD-ROM. _Nightwatching_ (2007), the first in his ‘Dutch Masters’ series (with the second project titled _Goltzius and the Pelican Company_), was accompanied by a special installation designed for the Rijksmuseum in Amsterdam, shown beside Rembrandt’s painting _The Night Watch_.
 He continued his series of digital video installations revisiting classical paintings in 2008 when, after much negotiation, Greenaway staged a one-night performance ‘remixing’ da Vinci’s _The Last Supper_ in the refectory of Santa Maria delle Grazie in Milan.
-In 2009 he exhibited his digital exploration of _T he Wedding at Cana_ by Paolo Veronese as part of the Venice Biennial.
+In 2009 he exhibited his digital exploration of _The Wedding at Cana_ by Paolo Veronese as part of the Venice Biennial.

 He also contributed to _Visions of Europe_, a short film collection by different European Union directors; his British entry is _The European Showerbath_. _Nightwatching_ and _Rembrandt’s J’Accuse_ are two films on Rembrandt, released respectively in 2007 and 2008.